IRS Meets Relaying: Joint Resource Allocation and Passive Beamforming Optimization: Simulation Results

 In Fig.~\ref{rate_SNR_SUz}, we show the achievable rate versus the AP-user horizontal distance $d_0$ for different cases.
 It is observed that by unlocking the IRS controller for opportunistic relaying, the relaying IRS case with optimal time allocation achieves much better rate performance than the conventional IRS case with passive reflection only, for all values of $d_0$.
 This is expected since the condition in Proposition~2 usually holds in practice, as in this setup with the co-located IRS controller and IRS reflecting elements.
 In contrast, the condition in Proposition~1 is much less likely to occur practically since the IRS-user distance is typically no less than the IRS-controller distance.
 Furthermore, even with the equal time allocation $\alpha=0.5$ for the two phases, the relaying IRS case shows an almost flat rate within the range of $20$ m$\le d_0 \le 100$ m, thus substantially enlarging the coverage of the conventional IRS given the target rate of $2$ bps/Hz.
-Such a flat rate can be explained by the fact that the achievable rate of the relaying IRS case with $\alpha=0.5$ is bottlenecked by the effective channel gain from the AP to IRS controller, which is smaller than that from the IRS controller to user in this distance range.
-Finally, it is observed that all the cases aided with IRS significantly outperform the conventional relay (located at the same position as the IRS controller) without IRS, especially when the user is located in the vicinity of the IRS/relay (i.e., $40$ m$\le d_0 \le 60$ m).
+Such a flat rate can be explained by the fact that the achievable rate of the relaying IRS case with $\alpha=0.5$ is bottlenecked by the effective channel gain from the AP to IRS controller, which is smaller than that from the IRS controller to user in this distance range. \rev{Finally, it is observed that owing to the large aperture gain brought by the IRS, all the cases aided with IRS significantly outperform the conventional relay (located at the same position as the IRS controller and with the optimized time allocation ratio) without IRS, especially when the user is located in the vicinity of the IRS/relay (i.e., $40$ m$\le d_0 \le 60$ m).}